StephenWhittington/Dream-Destination/README.md

    * **Github Pages**:[https://stephenwhittington.github.io/Dream-Destination/](https://stephenwhittington.github.io/Dream-Destination/)

-Developers can also download and work on my project by selecting the clone or dowload option from my repository, You can then use git clone and then link my project to start making any changes to the site.
+Developers can also download and work on my project by selecting the clone with **HTTPS** or **dowload ZIP** option from my repository, You can then use git clone and then link my project to start making any changes to the site.

 I can confirm that there are no differences from the deployed and the development version.

 # Credits

+ **Content**

+ In this project i used a lot of google maps api guide code and altered it to my own, Along with bootstrap example being the carousel.
+For CSS styling i spent time in the dev tools trying out different things that would suit my project and then added them into my styling after.
+A lot of research into javascript was spent on this project and any problems i had i went to slack, tutor support or search for answers myself.

+ **Media**

+ * The none google place api images used in this project inside the caraousel and background used in my site, are royalty free and only for educational purposes only and can be found [https://pixabay.com/](https://pixabay.com/).

+ **Acknowledgements**

+I received inspiration from the google place api [https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch](Places-autocomplete-hotelsearch) which i then added too with my own ideas, and also looking at other search engine sites such as trip advisor and more.
+The further i got with my project the more inspiration i gained with finding the google places api fun and engaging.

+A huge thanks to my mentor Ignatius Ukwuoma for his time, suggestions, and constructive feedback for this project!